 The goal of financial advisors and investment newsletters should be to empower customers to increase their investment returns after all fees paid by investors.
 A key component of this is ensuring financial advisor costs and newsletter subscriptions are small relative to the investment returns being generated by these service providers' investment recommendations.
-This is Job #1 at BondSavvy, where, for subscribers buying 5 bonds of each BondSavvy recommendation made from our first set of recommendations through our last on May 31, 2019, subscribers have achieved returns 35x our subscription fee, as shown here.
+This is Job #1 at BondSavvy, where, for subscribers buying 5 bonds of each BondSavvy recommendation made from our first set of recommendations through our last on May 31, 2019, subscribers achieved $35 in investment return for every dollar paid in BondSavvy subscription fees.

 Biggest Investment Mistake #1:

 Investor invests $100k fixed income portfolio through a financial advisor not 'savvy' in bonds.

 Financial advisor, lacking any bond investing expertise, takes 1% annual fee and places $100k into a mega Vanguard bond fund, which, in turn, charges more fees.

 An investor return lower than inflation